Willtsolomon/MIST4610-Group-Project-2/README.md

 ## Describing our dataset
 1st Dataset: NYPD Shooting Incident Data

 Describing your dataset and what data it contains: The dataset provides a comprehensive view of shooting incidents in NYC, including details about the incident, location, perpetrators, victims, and geographical coordinates.
-It seems to be derived from various sources, possibly law enforcement or governmental agencies responsible for tracking crime statistics in NYC.
+It is derived from various sources, possibly law enforcement or governmental agencies responsible for tracking crime statistics in NYC.
 There are 21 columns and hundreds of rows.

 The Columns are: